10Pixels/velocity-blog/_posts/2013-10-29-education-independence.md

 ## Growing and Teaching
 The details I've outlined here will get you a good start on helping others learn what you know.
 And it gets easier, a lot easier.
 It's important to iterate on the learning plan.
 Some things won't work.
 That's okay; try something new.
 There aren't any rules.
 Do what works for you.

-I'd love to hear what about your experience with what works o doesn't work for you.
+I'd love to hear about your experience with what works or doesn't work for you.
 Hit me up on Twitter [@scottradcliff](https://twitter.com/scottradcliff) or send me an email [scott@10pixels.net](scott@10pixels.net)